astrochili/defold-operator/README.md

 ### collision_check

-Checks a path from the camera to the operator anchor for the collisions and move it closer if necessary.
+Checks a path from the camera to the operator anchor for the collisions and moves it closer if necessary.

 ### collision_distance